Royal Thai Police: Metropolitan Police Bureau

-Border Patrol Police division
+Border Patrol Police Bureau

 A 40,000 person paramilitary force.
 The BPP and the PARU were largely creations of the US CIA.
 In the late-1950s and 1960s, "The BPP and PARU were integral in U.S. and Thai counterinsurgency efforts."
 The BPP, other than protecting the borders, countered "infiltration and subversion..."

 and operated "as guerrilla forces in enemy held areas" such as northeast and southern Thailand.
 The PARU was a small unit used on clandestine missions outside Thailand.

 Central Investigation Bureau

 The national coordinating headquarters has jurisdiction over the entire country.
 The CIB was organized to assist both provincial and metropolitan components of the Royal Thai Police in preventing and suppressing criminal activity and in minimizing threats to national security.